We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Analog timer isn't as easy to use as digital

 Hanging grow lights allow you to save space while providing light for a larger number of plants.
 But they can be tricky and time-consuming to install, and sometimes, they don’t blend in well with your decor.
-While testing the Bloomscape Soltech Aspect Grow Light, we found it to be a great hanging option because it’s easy to install and looks like a regular light fixture (including the braided cable), so it blends in even in small spaces.
+While testing the Soltech Aspect Grow Light, we found it to be a great hanging option because it’s easy to install and looks like a regular light fixture (including the braided cable), so it blends in even in small spaces (we're using it in a bedroom in New York).
+It's also easy to adjust as your plants grow.

-We originally tested the smaller version of this light—5.8 by 3.8 inches with 2,000 lumens, 20 watts—and were impressed by its performance and the amount of natural-looking light it emitted.
-For this round of testing, we tried out the larger version—7 by 4 inches with 4,000 lumens, 40 watts—and were just as impressed.
+We originally tested the smaller version of this light—5.8 x 3.8 inches with 2,000 lumens, 20 watts—and were impressed by its performance and the amount of natural-looking light it emitted.
+We also tested the larger version—7 x 4 inches with 4,000 lumens, 40 watts—and were just as impressed.
 Both are extremely powerful and provide a nice amount of natural-looking light.

 Size: 4 x 4 x 7 inches | Type: LED | Wattage: 40 watts